-In the program evaluation, students’ knowledge and attitudes about mental illness and people with mental illness were measured --
+In the program evaluation, students' knowledge about mental illness was measured and their attitudes toward people with mental

-both before and after they took part in the program.
-The results showed that the program increases knowledge and awareness
+illness were assessed -- before and after they took part in the program.
+The results of the evaluation showed the program

 What does this program offer young people?

-The program has been shown to have several important outcomes for youth -- positively influencing both their attitudes and
+The program has been shown to have several important outcomes for youth -- positively influencing their attitudes as well

 Secondary school students are at an age where they are forming opinions and values that will be with them for life.
-This program
+This kind

-helps students develop critical thinking skills by encouraging them to examine media messages and their own preconceptions
+of presentation helps students develop critical thinking skills by encouraging them to examine media messages and their own

-Teenagers need to know more about mental illness because the first symptoms of severe, chronic forms of mental illness (such
+Teenagers also need to know more about mental illness because the first symptoms of severe, chronic forms of mental illness

-as schizophrenia, bipolar disorder, panic disorder and obsessive-compulsive disorder) generally appear between the ages of
+such as schizophrenia, bipolar disorder, panic disorder and obsessive-compulsive disorder generally appear between the ages

-16 and 24.
-Young people with disorders such as schizophrenia and mood disorders have a very high risk of attempted suicide.
+of 16 and 24.
+Young people with disorders such as schizophrenia are at a very high risk of attempting suicide.
+Suicide is

-Suicide is the second most common cause of death among Canadian youth, surpassed only by accidental deaths (Health Canada,
+the second most common cause of death among Canadian youth, surpassed only by accidental deaths.
+(Health Canada, 1994)

 A recent study (Oliver et al., 1995) highlighted the extent of mental health concerns among Canadian youth and the barriers